hashicorp/vault-ssh-helper/README.md

 ### Properties
 |Property           |Description|
 |-------------------|-----------|
-|`vault_addr`       | Address of the Vault server.
+|`vault_addr`       |Address of the Vault server.
-|`ssh_mount_point`  | Mount point of SSH backend in Vault server.
+|`ssh_mount_point`  |Mount point of SSH backend in Vault server.
-|`ca_cert`          | Path of PEM encoded CA certificate file used to verify Vault server's SSL certificate.
+|`ca_cert`          |Path of PEM encoded CA certificate file used to verify Vault server's SSL certificate.
-|`ca_path`          | Path to directory of PEM encoded CA certificate files used to verify Vault serer.
+|`ca_path`          |Path to directory of PEM encoded CA certificate files used to verify Vault serer.
-|`tls_skip_verify`  | Skip TLS certificate verification.
+|`tls_skip_verify`  |Skip TLS certificate verification.
 Highly not recommended.
-|`allowed_cidr_list`| List of comma seperated CIDR blocks.
+|`allowed_cidr_list`|List of comma seperated CIDR blocks.
 If the IP used by user to connect to this machine is different than the address of network interface, in other words, if the address is NATed, then agent will not authenticate the IP returned by Vault server.
 In those cases, the IP returned by Vault will be matched with the CIDR blocks mentioned here.
 If it matches, the authentication succeeds.
 Use with caution.

-**`vault_addr` and `ssh_mount_point` are required properties.**
+**NOTE: `vault_addr` and `ssh_mount_point` are required properties.**

-Sample `vault.hcl`:
+Sample `agent_config.hcl`:
 ```shell
 vault_addr="http://127.0.0.1:8200"
 ssh_mount_point="ssh"